As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 Next, screw on the upper chamber where brewed coffee will collect.

-The magic starts when you place your beautifully assembled Bialetti Moka Express (or any other stovetop espresso maker) over low heat on a gas or electric stove.
+The magic starts when you place your beautifully assembled Bialetti Moka Pot (or any other stovetop espresso maker) over low heat on a gas or electric stove.

-Regarding equipment for Moka Pots, various styles, and sizes are available to suit your brewing needs.
+Regarding equipment for Moka Pots, various styles and sizes are available to suit your needs.

 Traditional aluminum pots provide excellent heat distribution but may not work on an induction stove without an adapter – stainless steel options solve this issue while retaining durability.